AnnaWilliford/2018-02-24-UTA/index.md

     <div class="col-md-4">
       <h4 id="editor-macosx">macOS</h4>
       <p>
-        nano is a basic editor and the default that instructors use in the workshop.
+        <strong> nano </strong> is a basic editor for Unix-like operating systems that does not require graphical user interface.
         See the Git installation <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">video tutorial</a>
         for an example on how to open nano.
         It should be pre-installed.